 - I involve them in my shopping trips.
-I let an infant/toddler drop the produce into bags.
-I allow choices: what color apples do you want to buy today?
+I let an infant/toddler drop the produce into bags, and I allow choices: what color apples do you want to buy today?
 I let them pick something new from the produce or meat section they’ve never tried before.
 This helps them learn the names of things; it encourages trying new things.

 - Plant a garden.
 When kids are involved in growing their own food, it raises their curiosity and enthusiasm about it.

 - I ask my kids’ for their input in our meal plan.
 Ex: what’s one meal you’d like Mom to cook this week?
 Or, if we’re making soup, I might let them decide whether they want it to have a Latin or Asian flavor.

 - My oldest loves chicken nuggets–such typical kid food it makes me want to cry.
 I could either fight it, or I could fine-tune a homemade version of it, so she can taste the difference between fast food nuggets and nuggets that contain identifiable ingredients.